 There are many restaurants in Oneonta, and students have nicknames (or shortened names) for some of their favorites.
 Here’s a sampling….

-Brooks: A local (and national) favorite!
+Brooks’: A local (and national) favorite!
 There is nothing like Brooks’ House of Bar-B-Q. Students love it for its affordable pricing, great food, and large portions.
-It’s always busy and hasn’t changed in over 35 years.
-Brooks’ is sometimes featured on the Food Network, so be sure to check it out–and bring your family there too!
+It’s always busy and hasn’t changed in more than 35 years.
+Brooks’ is sometimes featured on the Food Network, so be sure to check it out – and bring your family there too!

 Center Street: A sub and sandwich shop close to campus, Center Street Deli & Seafood is the place to go if you are looking for an order of shrimp, a cup of coffee, or a great deli pickle.

-Pie in the Sky: Pie in the Sky is the best place for homemade ice cream, pancake breakfasts, fresh produce, baked goods, and other local goodies.
-PITS has such a local following that there's a facebook group called "I love Pie in the Sky”.
+Pie in the Sky: Pie in the Sky is the best place pancake breakfasts, fresh produce, baked goods, and other local goodies.
+PITS has such a local following that there’s a Facebook group called “I love Pie in the Sky”.
 Sadly, they recently stopped making their amazing ice cream.

 Yellow Deli: A favorite among college students and locals alike, located at Main and Chestnut Street, this eatery features fresh salads, soups, sandwiches, and mate teas.
 Also worth a visit just to admire the craftsmanship of the interior design.